knpuniversity/rest/knpu/episode1/errors.rst

         }
     }

 Just trust me on the structure for now.
-In the test, we can look for these 3 fields and also check that we have a ``nickname`` errors field but not an ``avatarNumber`` error.
+In the test, let's look for these 3 fields and make sure we have a ``nickname`` error but no ``avatarNumber`` error.

 .. code-block:: gherkin